feders/uwb-course/readme.md

-## Heading largo
-# Heading middle
-- lista
-- sklada sie
-- z elementow
+# this is onlz a branchcomment

- Pryzklad 'kursywy' w zdaniu
+ Pryzklad 'kursywy' w zdaniu zostaje